Explore Promptwatch, track 10 prompts for free

 Definition

 AI training data is the vast corpus of text, images, code, and other content used to teach large language models how to understand and generate human language.
-Models like GPT-5.4, Claude Sonnet 4.6, and Gemini 2.5 Pro are trained on trillions of tokens sourced from web pages, books, academic papers, code repositories, and curated datasets.
+Models like current GPT models, current Claude Sonnet models, and Gemini Pro models are trained on trillions of tokens sourced from web pages, books, academic papers, code repositories, and curated datasets.

 The quality, diversity, and recency of training data directly shape how AI models respond to queries—and whether they mention your brand.
 In 2026, training pipelines increasingly blend human-authored content with synthetic data generated by earlier models, raising questions about data provenance and content authenticity.